Nivea: Controversies

-In 2011, NIVEA was fined $900,000 by the U.S. Federal Trade Commission for falsely claiming that consumers could slim down by regularly applying NIVEA My Silhouette! cream to their skin.
+In 2011, NIVEA was fined $900,000 by the US Federal Trade Commission for falsely claiming that consumers could slim down by regularly applying NIVEA My Silhouette! cream to their skin.
 The same year, NIVEA published a world map on its website that omitted Israel; Simon Wiesenthal Center protests.

-In June, 2019, marketing and media industry journal Ad Age reported on June 26, 2019, that FCB, Nivea's long-time ad agency, had ended its relationship with the company.
+In June 2019, the marketing and media industry journal Ad Age reported on 26 June 2019 that FCB, Nivea's long-time ad agency, had ended its relationship with the company.
 Among the primary reasons cited was NIVEA's rejection of a proposed ad that featured two men's hands touching because, according to a NIVEA executive, "we don't do gay at NIVEA."
 Crain's Chicago Business reported that FCB had ended the relationship of more than a century.
-Noting that the breakup occurred at the end of Gay pride month, Crain's noted that FCB would be forgoing the management of NIVEA's $21.8 million U.S. advertising budget.
+Noting that the breakup occurred at the end of LGBT pride month, Crain's noted that FCB would be forgoing the management of NIVEA's $21.8 million US advertising budget.
 It represented 1% of FCB's revenue globally.